-857 (D.C.
+v.
+United States, 817 F.2d 844, 857 (D.C.
 Cir.
 1987) (deeming agency conclusion arbitrary and capricious where supporting analysis was "internally inconsistent").

-HHS's unwillingness to concede that the Final Rule will result in increased refusals of care is particularly unreasonable in light of its findings to the contrary in the 2011 Rescission.
-In that proceeding, HHS agreed with commenters that the 2008 Rule "could limit access to reproductive health services and information, including contraception, and could impact a wide range of medical services, including care for sexual assault victims, provision of HIV/AIDS treatment, and emergency services."
+HHS's unwillingness to concede that the Final Rule will result in increased refusals of care is particularly unreasonable in light of its contrary findings in the 2011 Rescission.
+There, HHS agreed with commenters that the 2008 Rule "could limit access to reproductive health services and information, including contraception, and could impact a wide range of medical services, including care for sexual assault victims, provision of HIV/AIDS treatment, and emergency services."
 76 Fed.
 Reg. at 9974.
-Because the Final Rule "generally reinstates the structure of the 2008 Rule," 84 Fed.
+Because the Final Rule "generally reinstates the structure of the 2008 Rule," 84

+Fed.
 Reg. at 23,179, it presumably also threatens access to care for sexual assault victims and those living with HIV.
-If HHS disagrees, it must provide a "reasoned explanation" for reaching a different conclusion than it did in 2011-for example, by citing evidence that an expansive conscience rule will not reduce these populations' access to care.
+If HHS disagrees, it must provide a "reasoned explanation" for reaching a different conclusion than it did in 2011.
 Fox, 556 U.S. at 515-16.

 HHS does cite two studies that it claims found "insufficient evidence to conclude that conscience protections have negative effects on access to care."
 84 Fed.
-Reg. at 23,251 (citing W. Chavkin et al., Conscientious Objection and Refusal to Provide Reproductive Healthcare: A White Paper Examining Prevalence, Health Consequences, and Policy Responses, 123 Int'l J. Gynecol. & Obstet.
-S41 (2013); K. Morrell & W. Chavkin, Conscientious Objection to Abortion and Reproductive Healthcare: A Review of Recent Literature and Implications for Adolescents, 27 Curr.
-Opin.
-Obstet.
-Gynecol.
-333 (2015)).
-But those studies actually show that conscience-based refusals are a material barrier to care and that the only open empirical question is the extent to which such refusals negatively affect patient health.
-See Chavkin at S42 (characterizing conscientious objection as "one of many barriers to reproductive healthcare"); Morrell & Chavkin at 334 ("Conscientious objection . . . appears to constitute a barrier to care, especially for certain subgroups . . . .").
+Reg. at 23,251.2 But those studies actually show that conscience-based refusals are a material barrier to care and that the only open empirical question is the extent to which such refusals negatively affect patient health.
+See Chavkin at S42 (characterizing conscientious objection as "one of many barriers to reproductive healthcare"); Morrell & Chavkin at 334 ("Conscientious objection . . . appears to constitute a barrier to care, especially for certain subgroups. . . .").
 Thus, HHS's conclusion that the Final Rule will not negatively affect access to care "runs counter to the evidence before the agency" and is therefore arbitrary and capricious.
 State Farm, 463 U.S. at 43.

-3. Uncertainty Does Not Excuse HHS's Failure to Estimate the Final Rule's Effects on the Rate and Nature of Conscience-Related Refusals of Care to care, HHS claims that estimating the size of such effects is simply too difficult.
+3. Uncertainty Does Not Excuse HHS's Failure to Estimate the Final Rule's Effects on the Rate and Nature of Conscience-Related Refusals of Care

+In addition to suggesting that the Final Rule may have no negative effects on patients' access to care, HHS claims that estimating the size of such effects is simply too difficult.
 84 Fed.
-Reg. at 23,252 ("The Department attempted to quantify the impact of this rule on access to care but determined that there is not enough reliable data, and that the analysis was subject to too many confounding variables, for the Department to arrive at a useful estimate.").
-But uncertainty about the size of a regulatory effect does not justify assigning it no value in a cost-benefit analysis.
-Ctr. for Biological Diversity v.
-Nat'l Highway Traffic Safety Admin., 538 F.3d 1172, 1190, 1200 (9th Cir.
-2008) (finding agency reasoning arbitrary and capricious where agency argued benefits of carbon dioxide reductions were "too uncertain to support their explicit valuation and inclusion" in cost-benefit analysis).
+Reg. at 23,252.
+But uncertainty about the size of a regulatory effect does not justify assigning it no value.
+Ctr. for Biological Diversity, 538 F.3d at 1190 (finding rule arbitrary and capricious where agency argued certain benefits were "too uncertain to support their explicit valuation and inclusion" in cost-benefit analysis).
 There may be "a range of values" for the Final Rule's costs to patients, but that value "is certainly not zero."
 Id. at 1200.
-Thus, the costs must be "accounted for in the agency's analysis."
-Id.
+Thus, the costs must be "accounted for